|

 and the Chefs of Dixieland were born.
 Rick's wife, "Banjo Betsy " Grafing, moved from

 Chefs call it a "fish horn").
-Kevin Shope later became an alternate with Ben on trombone.
+Kevin Shope alternates with Ben in the trombone chair.

-In September, 2005, the Chefs were hired to play at Sodbusters Saloon in Sylvania, Ohio.
+In September, 2005, the Chefs were hired to play at the Sodbuster Saloon in Sylvania, Ohio.

 On their very first night, the band performed New Orleans Jazz while the city of New Orleans